 - Shot bias: Higher balance points translate to heavier topspin drives and deeper serves.
 Lower balance favors dink precision and fast exchanges.

-If you haven’t bought a paddle yet, the pickleball paddle buying guide walks through the upstream decisions (weight class, shape, face material, grip) before you start tuning.
-Tuning is most useful once you’ve already chosen a paddle whose stock weight and shape are roughly right for you.
+If you haven’t bought a paddle yet, the pickleball paddle buying guide walks through the upstream decisions before you start tuning.

 Understanding DinkFlow Archetypes for Balance Targets